jcord04/thumbor-newrelic/README.md

 NEWRELIC_SEND_INTERVAL_SECONDS = 15  # How often to send metrics (in seconds)

 ```
+## Metrics

+This plugin collects the same metrics as the Prometheus plugin for Thumbor and forwards them to New Relic.
+The metrics are sent with the prefix `custom.thumbor.` to distinguish them in New Relic.

+The following metrics are collected:

+- `response.status` - HTTP status codes of responses
+- `response.format` - Format of responses
+- `response.bytes` - Size of responses in bytes
+- `response.time` - Response time
+- `original_image.status` - Status of original image fetches
+- `original_image.fetch` - Time to fetch original images

 ## Viewing Metrics in New Relic

 You can view the metrics in New Relic using NRQL queries.
 For example: